mvextensions/mvbasic/doc/Extension Guide.md

 1. Windows, Linux or Mac OSX machine.
 2. VS Code
 3. MVGateway installed (optional, Windows only for remote editing)
+4. AccuTerm installed (optional, Windows only for remote editing and alternative to MVGateway)

 [(top)](#table-of-contents)